Here’s last year’s post for comparison:

 Here are also a few of the other items I use regularly that are not for business:

 Amazon Prime Video – only place to the latest The Grand Tour action.
-I also liked the Jack Ryan series and well as the Gymkana Files.
+I also liked the Jack Ryan series and well as the Gymkana Files but most of this viewing is now on my iPad mini.

 XBox Live Gold – access to all the online Xbox goodness.